What Is the Wage-Price Spiral?

 How a Spiral Begins

 A wage-price spiral is caused by the effect of supply and demand on aggregate prices.
-People who earn more than the cost of living select an allocation mix between savings and consumer spending.
+People who earn more than the cost of living decide upon an allocation of savings and consumer spending.
 As wages increase, so does a consumer's propensity to both save and consume.

-If the minimum wage increases, consumers within the economy will purchase more products, which would increase demand.
+For example, if the minimum wage increases, many consumers within the economy will purchase more products, which would increase demand.
 The rise in aggregate demand and the increased wage burden cause businesses to increase the prices of products and services.

-Although wages are higher, increasing prices causes workers to demand higher salaries.
-If higher wages are granted, a spiral where prices increase may occur, repeating the cycle until wage levels can no longer be supported.
+Although wages may be higher, these higher prices cause workers to demand higher salaries again.
+If higher wages are granted, a spiral where prices increase may occur.
+This cycle can repeat until higher wage levels can no longer be supported.

 Stopping a Wage-Price Spiral